 Patagonia is arguably the most beautiful part of Argentina.
 Some would not agree, as much of it is wild and barren, but it’s these qualities that equally make Patagonia so enchanting.
 In this vast region, you’ll find towering glaciers, vast, unspoiled lakes, and endemic wildlife, with renting a car and taking a road trip around Patagonia, as well as hiking in the region’s national parks, two of the best ways to dive into the region’s beauty.

 Argentina is ranked 68th in the 2021 Global Peace index and third among the safest South American countries.
 With that said, it’s best to keep some safety considerations in mind.
 For instance, avoid dark alleys at night and don’t wear anything flashy when wandering the city’s streets.

 Is Argentina expensive to visit?

-On average, the cost of living in Argentina is lower than in the US or Western Europe, meaning Argentina is affordable for travellers.
-However, flights can be expensive (considerably more so than in neighbouring Chile), with long-distance bus travel often a much more affordable way to cover large distances.
+On average, the cost of living in Argentina is lower than in the US or Western Europe, meaning Argentina is affordable for travelers.
+However, flights can be expensive (considerably more so than in neighboring Chile), with long-distance bus travel often a much more affordable way to cover large distances.
 Staying on a budget is not impossible here; cooking your own meals, not dining out often, and using public transportation can help trim down your expenses.
-Learn more about travelling to Patagonia on a budget.
+Learn more about traveling to Patagonia on a budget.